vessel-kit/vessel-kit/README.md

 CRDT is posed to solve problems arising from concurrent edits.
 It assumes existence of a cleverly constructed data structure (CRDT itself), and a resolver.
 The latter applies changes, and resolves conflicts in a deterministic way.
 The resolver depends on type of CRDT, and CRDT depends on constraints of the applications.
 Using CRDTs means either restricting application domain, or putting a heavy burden on application developer so that she could choose or construct a proper data structure.
-In addition to that CRDT, by definition, does not represent a lifecycle of data.
+In addition to that CRDT, by academic definition, does not represent a lifecycle of data.
 For example, in a contract (paper, not smart one) signing scenario, the text of a contract could not be changed after it is signed by both parties.
 DID document is expected not to be updated after revocation.
+You have to add business logic on top of it for data lifecycle.
 All in all, we can not build dynamic decentralized applications _purely_ relying on CRDT.

 We assume a piece of data is structured in a form of _document_, we call it Vessel document below.
 It consists of genesis record and update records, that are stored on IPFS.
 Update records link to each other to form [Merkle DAG](https://docs.ipfs.io/concepts/merkle-dag/).